-For the past 20 years I have worked in the field of Information Technology, and currently work as the Technology Director for a school district in Oregon.
-I am Microsoft certified (MCP, MCSA, MCTS), but all things sysadmin related is a passion.
-I’ve self-taught FreeBSD, Gentoo, Redhat, CentOS, and Ubuntu, but my preferred OS is FreeBSD by far.
+For the past 24 years I have worked in the field of Information Technology, and currently work as the Technology Director for a school district in Oregon.
+I am Microsoft certified (MCP, MCSA, MCTS), but am passionate about all things sysadmin related.
+I’ve self-taught FreeBSD, Gentoo, Redhat, CentOS, and Ubuntu, but my preferred OS is FreeBSD.

-I love technology and learning different methods within systems administration and systems analysis.
+I love technology and learning different methods to create efficiencies within systems via streamlined administration and analysis.
 I also enjoy sharing my knowledge with others to help them better understand the technology that surrounds us today.

-I have worked in a myriad of technology environments over the years and I believe my experience is worth conveying in written form, thus the creation of this blog.
+I have worked in a variety of technology environments over the years and I believe my experience is worth conveying in written form, thus the creation of this blog.